Written by Editorial Team

 If you are scared to do the movements, simply sitting on the exercise ball in an upright position with your pelvis bent forward or leaning against the exercise ball can put pressure on your lower back and pelvic muscles which will help in inducing labour naturally.
 The exercise ball will also help to make childbirth quick and effortless

-The tailor sitting, also known as butterflies, refer to sitting on the floor with knees bent and touching the floor and the feet flat together.
+The tailor sitting, also known as butterflies, refers to sitting on the floor with knees bent and touching the floor and the feet flat together.
 This position helps to stretch the pelvic muscles, widen the pelvis region and increase the blood flow.
 It also stretches the lower back and thigh muscles.
-Therefore, practising tailor sitting towards the end of pregnancy helps to induce labour naturally
+Therefore, practising tailor sitting towards the end of pregnancy helps to induce labour naturally.

 While kneeling on your hands and knees, lift the back upwards and tilt the pelvis down